jargonzhou/learning-golang/tools/gorilla/gorilla.md

 > Gorilla is a web toolkit for the Go programming language that provides useful, composable packages for writing HTTP-based applications.

 projects
-* mux: a powerful request router for web applications
+* `mux`: a powerful request router for web applications
-* sessions: making cookies and session management easy
+* `sessions`: making cookies and session management easy
-* websocket: a standards-compliant and widely used websocket library
+* `websocket`: a standards-compliant and widely used websocket library
-* handlers: a collection of useful middleware for Go HTTP applications.
+* `handlers`: a collection of useful middleware for Go HTTP applications.

 # Examples: Web Development with Go, 2015